RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 ## Using applicative parser command line parser

-This tutorial establishes the base components for an applicative command line parser, [`bpaf`](https://crates.io/crates/bpaf) library extends it all the way to production ready state.
+This tutorial establishes the base components for an applicative command line parser.
+The [`bpaf`](https://crates.io/crates/bpaf) library extends this concept all the way to production ready state.

-Unlike traditional command line interface parsers where one argument maps roughly to a single field and validations are limited to cases accounted for by the parser library authors using applicative functors lets library users to perform almost arbitrary transformations and validations.
-For example it's possible to have a single option to write to a multiple fields or require that fields come in groups.
+Unlike traditional command line interface parsers, where one argument maps roughly to a single field and validations are limited to cases accounted for by the parser library authors, using applicative functors lets library users perform almost arbitrary transformations and validations.
+For example, it's possible to have a single option to write to a multiple fields or require that fields come in groups.

 The fact that individual parsers compose makes it easy to share them across multiple binaries in the same project.
-For example if your apps contain a notion of data input from multiple types of sources (local file, remote data base, live network feed) it might be convenient to have a single datatype representing it, possibly with `enum`, and a single shared parser that lets users to specify it.
-Such parser can contain all the help messages, validations, possible dynamic shell completion functions and so on and can be easily reused across all the binaries in the project.
+For example if your apps contain a notion of data input from multiple types of sources (local file, remote data base, live network feed) it might be convenient to have a single datatype representing it, possibly with `enum`, and a single shared parser that lets users specify it.
+Such parser can contain all the help messages, validations, possible dynamic shell completion functions and so on and can be easily reused across different binaries.

 Typical steps consists of

 - figuring out a list of options your app might take and relationships between them
-- packing those options into a composition of `struct`s and `enum`s - mutually exclusive options go into different enum variants, mutually required options go into `struct` fields, etc.
+- packing those options into a composition of `struct`s and `enum`s (to represent mutually required and mutually exclusive combinations respectively)
 - decorating parsers with help messages, validations and shell completion functions

-Derive macro supplied by` bpaf`'s `derive` feature helps to avoid writing most of the parsing and composition code by hand, but in some cases using a mix of derived and manually written code leads to overall cleaner results.
+The derive macro supplied by` bpaf`'s `derive` feature helps to avoid writing most of the parsing and composition code by hand, but in some cases using a mix of derived and manually written code leads to overall cleaner results.